Death of an Employee and Survivorship - Human Resources at Ohio State

 Some retirement plans may allow a payment to beneficiary(-ies) at the time of death.
 Contact your retirement providers to ensure your beneficiary information is up to date and to review payment options.

-This benefit helps your dependents in the event of your death or terminal illness.
+This benefit helps your dependents in the event of your death or terminal illness while receiving approved long-term disability benefits.
 If eligible, the benefit is paid in a lump sum and equals your gross monthly disability payment multiplied by three.
 For more information about the survivor benefit contact Unum at (866) 245-3013.

 Tuition Assistance is available to the eligible dependents if the deceased had 10 years or more of continuous Ohio State service in at least a 50% FTE regular appointment at the time of death.
-Enrollment must occur within five years of the date of death.
+Eligible dependents can use the tuition assistance benefits for up to five years after the employment change occurred or until the dependent reaches the maximum benefit limit, whichever happens first.
 For more information, including eligibility requirements, see Dependent Tuition Assistance.

 If the employee purchased a parking pass, it should be returned to CampusParc.
 Until the permit is returned, it will be considered active and a fee will be charged.